Te Whare Hera Visual Arts Residency - 2020 call for applications [fr]

 The French Embassy in New Zealand is partnering with Te Whare Hēra Wellington International Artist Residency to develop a special initiative to bring French artists to New Zealand.

-After three successful editions, the initiative will enable the participation of a French artist in the residency programme in 2019.
+After four successful editions, the initiative will enable the participation of a French artist in the residency programme in 2020.

 Te Whare Hēra Wellington International Artist Residency is a non-commercial initiative run by Massey University’s Whiti o Rehua School of Art and The Wellington City Council.
 This exciting new initiative is designed to bring contemporary international artists to live, work and exhibit in Wellington city.